getvictor/website/content/posts/github-reusable-workflows-and-steps/index.md

 +++
-title = 'GitHub Actions reusable workflows and steps' description = "How to create reusable workflows and reusable steps in GitHub Actions" image = "GitHub Actions thumbnail.png" date = 2024-05-01
+title = 'How to reuse workflows and steps in GitHub Actions (2024)' description = "How to create reusable workflows and reusable steps in GitHub Actions" image = "GitHub Actions thumbnail.png" date = 2024-05-01